Plaza Cinema, Stockport: Compton theatre organ

 The Plaza's original organ is still in situ.
 It was built by the John Compton Organ Company and was ready in time for the opening of the cinema on 6 October 1932.
 It was the first Compton theatre organ to be built with sunburst decorative glass panels, which can be illuminated in a range of colours, and is now one of the very few that remains in its original location.

 The Compton organ is a three-manual instrument with a unique 150 stop tab layout which was designed for the Plaza by Norman Cocker, the resident organist from Manchester Cathedral, and Arthur Ward, one of the original Directors of the Plaza.
 It has in addition 42 toe and thumb pistons.
 There are 11 ranks of pipes contained in two chambers, one over the other to the right of the stage.
 These are concealed behind the decorative grille in the wall.
 There is no electric amplification, as the sound is produced acoustically straight from the organ pipes.
 The console is on a lift so that it can rise out of the floor, adding to the theatrical effect.
 As there is no amplification the organist controls the volume using swell pedals that operate shutters in the grille.
-It was played before shows, and during silent movies, variety shows and musical interludes between films.
+It is played before shows, and during silent movies, variety shows and musical interludes between films.
 The organ can supply a large range of effects from sleigh bells to aircraft and sea sounds.